-Modern organizations are primarily focused on managing complexity introduced by digital transformation as well as data privacy and compliance requirements.
-Along with an expanding digital attack surface and the rise in a work-from-anywhere labor force, it’s clear that there’s been a crisis of perception among security teams.
+Modern organisations are primarily focused on managing complexity introduced by digital transformation as well as data privacy and compliance requirements.
+Along with an expanding digital attack surface and the rise in a work-from-anywhere labour force, it’s clear that there’s been a crisis of perception amongst security teams.
 One faction has become overlooked—the growing sophistication of threat actors and how to stay one step ahead.

 What is red teaming?

 A red or purple team engagement simulates a cyberattack against a business’ security controls, wherein the red team uses the front-line intelligence from Incident Response engagements, thus creating relevant and realistic threat actor scenarios.

 This carefully planned, expertly executed, and tightly controlled simulation of a real-world cyberattack on an organisation’s environment is designed to identify weaknesses in a business’ cybersecurity posture.
 The intelligence obtained from this exercise has proven to be exceptionally valuable in improving security teams’ cyber defences, thereby making it difficult for real-life threat actors to break through defences and cause harm.
 Furthermore, IBM’s Cost of a Data Breach Report 2022 found that red team testing reduced the average total cost by USD $204, 375.

 Executing a red team attack starts with threat intelligence.
 This includes identifying the “crown jewels”, which MITRE defined as “those cyber assets that are most critical to the accomplishment of an organisation’s mission.”
 In addition, the points of interest in an organisation’s environment needs to be identified, as well as the actions, objectives, and scope of the engagement.
 This makes the planning phase of a red teaming engagement crucial for its success.

 Using the most relevant parts of the European TIBER framework, we have come up with the following three stages of red teaming: